 Naturally occurring on-site soil, sometimes referred to as natural soil.

-he lower or underlying pavement course atop the sub base or sub grade and under the top or wearing course
+The lower or underlying pavement course atop the subbase or subgrade and under the top or wearing course.

 Groundwater usually of limited area maintained above a normal water elevation by the presence of and intervening relatively impervious continuous stratum.

-A cement consisting predominantly of calcium silicates which reacts with water to form a hard mass, then transforming into a concrete or cementious product.
+A cement consisting predominantly of calcium silicates which react with water to form a hard mass, then transforming into a concrete or cementious product.

 A method developed by R.R.
 Proctor for determining the density/moisture relationship in soils.
 Important in concrete base construction.
 It is almost universally used to determine the maximum density of any soil that specifications may be properly prepared for field construction requirements.